They had a previous application declined

-Recently I’ve helped a number of first time buyers get mortgage offers.
-Some had previously been told by other advisors that a mortgage wouldn’t be possible for them because of a poor credit history.
-Some had also had previous applications declined.
-No doubt there are lots of people out there who are in a similar position that hold similar beliefs – that they wouldn’t able to get a mortgage due to defaults, missed payments, CCJ’s, bankruptcy etc that may have happened in the past.
-This is not necessarily true.
-We work with a number of lenders who specialise in bad credit mortgages.
+I have helped a number of first time buyers get mortgage offers recently.
+Some that were previously told by other advisors that a mortgage wouldn’t be possible due to poor credit history.
+Some that had previous applications rejected.
+There are many people out there in a similar situation with similar beliefs – thinking they can’t get a mortgage with defaults, missed payments or CCJ’s, etc. Often this is not actually true.
+We work with many mortgage providers that specialise in bad credit mortgages.

-The key to mortgages for adverse credit clients is knowing the market place and then placing the case with the right lender in the right way.
+The key to mortgages for adverse credit clients is understanding the market place and then placing the applicants with the best lender in the right way.

-IThe first thing I ask of any client with a poor credit history is to get an up to date copy of your credit report.
-A quick and free way of doing this is through a website called Noddle.
-However you can also use Equifax or Experian.
-They will show more detail which helps me to see things more clearly.
-Additionally there is a new service called Checkmyfile that shows the results of all the big credit agencies.
-All of those services will offer you free access to your credit report for 28 days.
+Firstly, get an up to date copy of your credit report.
+A quick and free way of doing this is through a website called Credit Karma or Clear Score.
+But Equifax or Experian are by far the best as these are what mortgage lenders use.
+Additionally there is a new service called Checkmyfile that shows the results of all the leading credit reference agencies.
+They all offer free access for 28 days.

-If you have a poor credit history or have been declined a mortgage application in the past, I’m more than happy to have a chat to discuss your options and see if I can help you where others perhaps weren’t able to.
+If you have a bad credit history or have been declined a mortgage in the past, I’m happy to have a conversation to discuss your options and see how I can help you where others perhaps couldn’t.

 Get in touch with a copy of your credit report and I’ll see what options you have.